 We don’t provide a service outside of Fiskerton and Morton at the moment, but we would be very pleased to work with groups of like minded people in neighbouring villages to help connect them to the F4RN network.
 Please get in touch by email to email@example.com and we will be very pleased to meet with to explain what would be involved and also how you can obtain funding towards to the project.

 Who will run the network once it’s built?

 Initially the network will be built and operated by volunteers.
 If it is a success then we will be able to pay staff to support the Society and to maintain the network.
-We are also talking to local IT companies to see if there are other options available to support the Community Benefit Society.

 Do you need wayleaves?

 Yes – as this network is being built by local people for the community benefit we expect that wayleaves will be provided free of charge.
 We already have the support of a number of key landowners, the Parish Council and the Sports and Gala Association.
 Over the next few months will be completing the route.

 If a landowner refuses a wayleave then we will need to build the network around them.
 It also means that we will not be able to provide the landowner with an internet connection in the future without charging full commercial rates foe the work.